murphmeister4000/fetch_senior_analytics_engineer/README.md

     1. Initialize the databases and schemas
     2. Upload JSON files locally using the "Upload local files" functionality on the [Web Interface](https://docs.snowflake.com/en/user-guide/data-load-web-ui)
         * This helps us get up and running quickly rather than storing the files in our Cloud Provider account (e.g. S3 bucket) and then having to configure permissions between the provider and snowflake.
-    3. Created structured tables from the JSON files
+    3. Create structured tables from the JSON files

 ### Run Queries to Answer the Questions
 Run the code in the [SQL Queries](https://github.com/murphmeister4000/fetch_senior_analytics_engineer/blob/main/sql_queries.sql) file in the repo